linhhnbkdn/li-cv/README.md

 ## PROFESSIONAL SUMMARY

-As a software engineer with over 5 years of experience in backend development, microservices architecture, and cloud-based solutions, I am seeking new challenges to further enhance my skills in cutting-edge technologies such as AWS, Docker, Kubernetes, and machine learning.
+As a software engineer with over 5 years of experience in backend development, microservices architecture, and cloud-based solutions, I am seeking new challenges to further enhance my skills in cutting-edge technologies such as AWS, Docker, Kubernetes, machine learning, and big data processing tools like PySpark and Airflow.
 With a strong ability to collaborate in teams, analytical thinking, and a passion for optimizing systems, I aim to contribute to the growth of innovative tech products.

 ---